On the issues arising when defining an X gate for qudits: Extending the Bit-Flip channel to $d$-dimensional systems: Entanglement under the Trit-Flip channels

 \section{Entanglement under the Trit-Flip channels}

-We are now interested in how entanglement is modified by the quantum channels presented so far.
+We are now interested in how the quantum channels presented so far modify entanglement.
 To do this, we focus on qubit-qutrit and 2-qutrit extensions of Werner states \cite{Werner-PhysRevA.40.4277}.
 As is common in the literature for such higher-dimensional Werner states, we consider a statistical mix of a maximally entangled state and a maximally mixed state,

 where $d_A$ and $d_B$ are the dimensions of the $A$ and $B$ subsystems, respectively.

 As for the entanglement measure analyzed in this section, we focus on Negativity \cite{Vidal_2002, Negativity-qudits}.
 For a given state $\rho^{AB}$ written as